Do B2B Loyalty Programs Work?

 Customer data is an incredibly valuable tool.
 Used correctly, it does many important jobs; used incorrectly, it doesn't.

 1. Recognize and appreciate the value of customer retention.
-It's not all about getting new customers – that's expensive.
-Retaining and growing customers is less expensive and has vastly better odds of success.
+While acquiring new customers is important, it's costly and unpredictable.
+Retaining and growing your existing customer base is less expensive and has vastly better odds of success.

 5. Learn from the program.
+Great programs evolve.
 A reward program is a long-term sales tool for your organization, and the program structure is not carved in stone.
 You are entitled to alter the program structure with reasonable notice to participants.
-Measure the program impact every three months at a minimum.
+Measure performance quarterly.
 Repeat what works and discontinue or tweak things that don't.
-When you ask participants for feedback and evolve your program to suit them better, they will respond.
+When you ask participants for feedback and evolve your program to suit them better, you’ll strengthen trust and drive deeper engagement.

 The Ultimate Guide to B2B Loyalty Programs